Cody Wilson: Defense Distributed

 In 2012, Wilson and associates at Defense Distributed began the Wiki Weapon Project to raise funds for designing and releasing the files for a 3D printable gun.
-At the time Wilson was the project's only spokesperson; he called himself "co-founder" and "director."
+Wilson was the company's first spokesperson, and called himself its "co-founder" and "director."

 Learning of Defense Distributed's plans, manufacturer Stratasys threatened legal action and demanded the return of a 3D printer it had leased to Wilson.
 On September 26, 2012, before the printer was assembled for use, Wilson received an email from Stratasys suggesting he was using the printer "for illegal purposes".
 Stratasys immediately canceled its lease with Wilson and sent a team to confiscate the printer.

-While visiting the office of the ATF in Austin, Texas to inquire about the legalities of his project, Wilson was interrogated by the officers there.
+Wilson inquired at the ATF in Austin about the legal status of his project, where he was questioned by officers there.
 Six months later, he was given a Federal Firearms License (FFL) to manufacture and deal weapons.

-In May 2013, Wilson successfully test-fired a pistol called "the Liberator" which reportedly was made using a Stratasys Dimension series 3D printer purchased on eBay.
+In May 2013, Wilson successfully test-fired a pistol called "the Liberator", made using a Stratasys Dimension series 3D printer purchased on eBay.
 After test firing, he released the blueprints of the gun's design online through a Defense Distributed website.
-The State Department Office of Defense Trade Controls Compliance demanded that he remove the files, threatening prosecution for violations of the International Traffic in Arms Regulations (ITAR).
-In October 2014, Defense Distributed began selling to the public a miniature CNC (computer numerical control) mill named Ghost Gunner to finish "80 percent" receivers, like those used to build the AR-15 semi-automatic rifle.
+The State Department Office of Defense Trade Controls Compliance demanded he take the files down, threatening prosecution for violations of the International Traffic in Arms Regulations (ITAR).
+In October 2014, Defense Distributed began selling a miniature CNC (computer numerical control) mill named Ghost Gunner to finish "80 percent" receivers, like those used to build the AR-15 semi-automatic rifle.

-In November 2014 Wilson was named to the Forbes 30 Under 30 list, a pick the publication regretted nine years later putting Wilson in its Hall of Shame.
+In November 2014 Wilson was named to the Forbes 30 Under 30 list, a pick the publication would notably regret nine years later.
 On May 6, 2015, Defense Distributed and the Second Amendment Foundation filed Defense Distributed v.
 U.S. Dept. of State, a constitutional challenge of the ITAR regime used to control speech.
 On July 10, 2018, the State Department offered to settle the lawsuit and Wilson continued to work at DEFCAD.
 Wilson briefly resigned from the company in 2018 after being indicted for sexual assault.
 In September 2019, after accepting a plea deal and probation, he rejoined the company.

+In August 2026, a federal district court ruled in Defense Distributed v.
+Blanche that two provisions of the ATF's 2022 "frame or receiver" rule are unconstitutional under the Second Amendment and void for vagueness under the Fifth Amendment.
+The court barred enforcement of those provisions against Defense Distributed and members of the Second Amendment Foundation but did not strike the rule down the whole rule.